-The question is: how can you develop a recruitment plan that reflects the dynamic nature of the contemporary job market?
-In a market that’s constantly changing, how can you anticipate future staffing needs and proactively plan ahead?
+The question is: how can you develop a recruitment plan that reflects the dynamic nature of the contemporary job market and anticipates future staffing needs, so that you can proactively plan ahead?

-Keep reading to find out the steps you need to take to develop and execute a strategic 21st century recruitment plan at your company!
+Keep reading to find out the steps you need to take to develop and implement a scalable recruitment plan at your company!

 What is a recruitment plan?